bad6e/portfolios/students/bret_doucette/20160122-bret_doucette-m4.markdown

 To Chris:

 Sadly I never got to pair with Chris on a project.
 I didn’t realize this until late in the program.
 I was in a deep dark hell hole of JavaScript and Chris helped me out of it.
 He didn’t have to, but spent 2+ hours with me, helping me debug an issue I had for the previous 28 hours.
 He is selfless and awesome.
+He also helped me with Bubble Sort.
+He is a great algorithmic thinker.
 I will miss working with him.

+One area for improvement would be to not get so frustrated on setting up Rails/Express etc. I would recommend working with people who enjoy Dev Ops!

 To Regis:

 Regis is one of the most enthusiastic people I met while at Turing and one of most inspiring.
 The Regis from module one (where I believe he struggled a bit) to the Regis of now is like a whole new person.
 His knowledge of dev ops and his passion for learning about an assortment of dev ops related materials is amazing.
 Not only did he teach himself all these things, he selflessly taught other people.
 I can remember being in my own wormhole of code in regards to the asset pipeline in Rails.
 Regis took time away from his own project ( when he had little time to finish it) and help me.
 Thank you Regis.

 One area of improvement would be he sometimes can more difficult than they need to be BUT he always sorts it out in the end - though I also do this...

+To MB:

+MB is one of the hardest workers of our module.
+Whenever I see her, she is focused on some project; working diligently late into the night.
+She crushed module 4 and with each subsequent module, she became a more confident and capable programmer.
+She was also quite giving - sending out valuable information on slack on a daily basis.
+Like me, I hope we are able to find balance after leaving Turing.
+From our first drink at the Mexican place across to street - to scrambling to find feedback at the end of module 4, it was was always a pleasure being at Turing with you.

 ### Playing a Part